-I am currently a Ph.D. candidate in Applied Economics at Texas Tech University.
-Before that, I completed my undergrad majoring in Finance and Mathematics.
+I am currently a Ph.D. candidate in Agricultural and Applied Economics at Texas Tech University.

 Publications, current projects, including working papers, can be found here.
 A copy of my CV can be found here.
 I can be reached at syed.m.fuad@ttu.edu.